ICEICEICE991/elist-ecommence/README.md

 Calculate total sales and units sold per product by region:

 Insights:
-Highlight which products perform best in each region.
+-Highlight which products perform best in each region.
-Share with Regional Marketing and Inventory Teams to stock and promote products according to regional demand.
+-Share with Regional Marketing and Inventory Teams to stock and promote products according to regional demand.

 <b>Repeat Purchase Rate:</b><br>